Exhibiting animals in Queensland

 In Queensland, you will need a licence or permit under the Exhibited Animals Act 2015 if proposing to exhibit native wildlife or non-indigenous animals in:

 - mobile exhibits

-- magic acts
+- rabbits in magic acts.

 In Queensland, you are required to manage the risks associated with animal welfare, biosecurity and safety and be able to demonstrate that you are meeting your general exhibition and dealing obligations to animals in your care.
 The animals you exhibit are protected by animal welfare, biosecurity and environmental protection laws.